-Kelcy Davenport is an Artist, Associate Lecturer and PhD Candidate in Fine Art at the Cambridge School of Art, supervised by David Ryan and Simon Payne.
-Her research explores how art functions as resistance today, and in doing so, aims to locate and examine the essential aspects.
+Kelcy Davenport is an artist, associate lecturer and PhD candidate in fine art at the Cambridge School of Art, supervised by David Ryan and Simon Payne.
+Her research draws on the political philosophy of Hardt & Negri, critical theory, and critical pedagogy, to explore the relationship between art, research, and the common.
+In doing so, developing ideas about how art functions as resistance today, in the production of knowledge.

 Nawrast Sabah Abd Alwahab is a geologist and sedimentology lecturer at the University of Basrah, who recently undertook a visiting scholarship to the Department of Archaeology at the University of Cambridge, sponsored by the British Institute for the Study of Iraq.
 Her current research is focused on the stratigraphy and climate change record of the Mesopotamian marshland and certain archaeological sites, during the Quaternary Period, with a special interest in moving beyond specific scientific paradigms to philosophical enquiry.